-CDC-backed Gridworks commits US$7.5 million to Mettle Solar Investments, a pan-African commercial and industrial solar company
+CDC-backed Gridworks commits US$7.5 million to Mettle Solar Investments, a pan-African distributed renewable energy company

 Gridworks, the new company launched this month by CDC to invest in electricity networks across Africa, has made its first investment.
 Gridworks is making a 106.7m South African Rand (c.
-US$7.5 million) equity investment to become a shareholder in Mettle Solar Investments (“Mettle”), a leading pan-African commercial and industrial solar platform company that provides a variety of affordable renewable energy solutions to commercial and industrial customers.
+US$7.5 million) equity investment to become a shareholder in Mettle Solar Investments (“Mettle”), a leading pan-African solar platform company that provides a variety of affordable renewable energy solutions to business customers.

 The investment will enable Mettle to expand its provision of cleaner and cheaper sources of electricity for businesses across Africa.
 The investment will also reduce carbon emissions and aims to demonstrate the commercial viability of solar power for businesses in Africa, a region where 70 per cent of total energy demand currently comes from commercial and industrial customers.
 The investment in Mettle was originally developed by CDC in parallel with the recent formation of Gridworks and the recruitment of its team.